 If offered in response to a tender, such offer would be inconsistent with the tender terms and be unacceptable by Amgros.
-In relation to retailers, § 30 of the Advertising Order requires rebates based on cost savings to be granted in the form of price reductions and not in the form of other services or benefits.
+In relation to retailers, § 36 of the Advertising Order requires rebates based on cost savings to be granted in the form of price reductions and not in the form of other services or benefits.
 Rebates, as well as the calculation basis for same, must be indicated in the invoice.
-Replacing the grant of a rebate by invoicing for services rendered separately will constitute a quid pro quo arrangement implying a breach of § 30 and hence comprise an illegal kick-back.
+Replacing the grant of a rebate by invoicing for services rendered separately will constitute a quid pro quo arrangement implying a breach of § 36 and hence comprise if not an illegal kick-back then at least an unauthorised rebate comprising a breach of the Advertising Order.

 4.7 Is it possible to offer a refund scheme if the product does not work?
 If so, what conditions would need to be observed?
-Does it make a difference whether the product is a prescription-only medicine, or an over-the-counter medicine?
+Does it make a difference whether the product is a prescription-only medicine, or an overthe-counter medicine?

 A refund scheme can be and has been offered for certain products.
 The supply status is irrelevant in this situation.
 The refund principle reflects that some patients may not enjoy the envisaged benefits of taking the prescribed medicinal products in spite of the medicinal product being contractual.

-In June 2004 the Agency announced that Novartis had launched a "pay back" scheme for Diovan $^{\circledR}$, noting that the Agency, while not approving the campaign (which the Agency cannot), did not consider the campaign as being a breach of the Act per se.
-However, the Agency noted that such campaigns represent a challenge to the reimbursement system.
-Subsequently the Agency has accepted that Bayer is entitled to offer financial compensation to doctors who have to dispose of a Mirena® (levonorgestrel-releasing intrauterine device ("IUD")) as result of the IUD having become unsterile.
-On the basis hereof, Bayer applied to the Agency for permission to replace an unsterile IUD with a sterile one free of charge rather than providing financial compensation.
-The Agency resolved that such procedure would comprise advertising and be inconsistent with the Advertising Order in spite of no competing products but parallel imported Mirena® IUDs being available in the market place.
+In June 2004 the DHMA announced that Novartis had launched a "pay back" scheme for Diovan®, noting that the DHMA, while not approving the campaign (which the DHMA cannot), did not consider the campaign as being a breach of the Act per se.
+However, the DHMA noted that such campaigns represent a challenge to the reimbursement system.
+Subsequently the DHMA has accepted that Bayer is entitled to offer financial compensation to doctors who have to dispose of a Mirena® (levonorgestrel-releasing intrauterine device ("IUD")) as a result of the IUD having become unsterile.
+On the basis hereof, Bayer applied to the DHMA for permission to replace an unsterile IUD with a sterile one free of charge rather than providing financial compensation.
+The DHMA resolved that such procedure would comprise advertising and be inconsistent with the Advertising Order in spite of no competing products, but parallel-imported Mirena® IUDs being available in the market place.
 The decision was appealed, but upheld by the Ministry of Health in a decision made on 12 November 2013.
 It appears that Bayer has now decided to cease the replacement policy applied, which was greatly appreciated by the GPs, without considering other replacement models.